XionsProphecy-Software/SynthRiders-CustomStages/README.md

 * **"My stage doesn't save scores, and has no walls while playing!"**

 The game is still treating your stage as an experience.
-Move/Delete the "Timeline" prefab and the "Main" timeline object from within _CustomStageElements
+Move/Delete the "Timeline" prefab and the "Main" timeline object from within _CustomStageElements.
+Also make sure your Experience Tag section is blank

 ## Versioning